my-beliefs/religion/README.md

 I do not have a lord of any sorts that has any hint of mortality.
 Not even those cursed with immortality can be my master.
 Furthermore, in being mortal, I am not my master.

-Only that which is truly independent of life, death, nature, light, darkness, nothingness and the entire universe can be and is my God - the God that Muhammad, Jesus, Abraham and even Adam prayed to **^** - the God that I have come to refer to as Allah Subhaan Ta'la.
+Only that which is truly independent of life, death, nature, light, darkness, nothingness and the entire universe can be and is my God - the God that **^** Muhammad, Jesus, Abraham and even Adam prayed to - the God that I have come to refer to as Allah Subhaan Ta'la.

-**^** *(may peace be upon thme)*
+**^** *May peace be upon them*

 Indeed the challenge here is that if I speak of the name of Allah then I end up comparing Allah to that which can be named via similarity.
 I would end up comparing Allah to all that is tangible, namable and conceivable via contrast if I were to say that, "I do not know the name(s) of Allah.
 For me God is ineffible and cannot be named."
 Therefore, as much as possible, I maintain an open heart in silence.
 And may even my silence be a prayer.